 However, of particular concern is plastic waste.
 In the same Euromonitor survey, 64.3% of consumers claim to have reduced plastic use to positively impact the environment or lead a more sustainable life.
 Considering the amount of plastic the cosmetic industry uses, it’s time to change – not just to meet demand, but to protect the planet.

-The rising demand for eco-friendly packaging cosmetics brands can’t ignore
+The rising demand for eco-friendly packaging cosmetics in brands

 Estimates suggest that 120 billion units of packaging are produced every year by the cosmetics industry.
 The use of multi-layered boxes, cellophane, and other superfluous, non-recyclable materials ultimately ends up in our landfills and oceans.
 This, of course, is a huge environmental crisis – and consumers know it.

-However, one of the most compelling innovations is doing away with packaging altogether.
+However, one of the most compelling innovations among eco-friendly packaging cosmetics is is doing away with packaging altogether.
 This, of course, meets consumers’ rising interest in eliminating plastic from their personal care routines: right now, 54% of German consumers are interested in trying packaging-free personal care products (Mintel, 2019).
 Solid formats, such as soap and shampoo bars, meet this demand head-on.